Waleedsheha/Syvursoft/about-syvursoft.md

 SyvurSoft combines:

 - **Clinical Expertise**: Founded by a practicing physician with real-world clinical experience
-- **User-Centered Design**: Our first application, ABGenius, is built with the clinician's workflow in mind, ensuring seamless integration into clinical practice
+- **User-Centered Design**: Our first application, ABGen 1.0, is built with the clinician's workflow in mind, ensuring seamless integration into clinical practice
 - **Educational Focus**: We're committed to not just providing answers, but enhancing understanding through interactive learning tools

 ## Our Values